-The supplier shall promote an inclusive work environment that values the diversity of its employees.
-The supplier shall not discriminate or tolerate discrimination with respect to gender, race, religion, age, disability, sexual orientation, national origin or any other characteristic protected under law.
+The supplier shall promote an inclusive work environment that values the diversity and equity of its employees.
+The supplier shall not discriminate or tolerate discrimination with respect to gender, race, religion, age, disability, sexual orientation, national origin or any other characteristic protected under law

 Sexual harassment is a specific type of prohibited conduct.
 Sexual harassment is any unwelcome conduct of a sexual nature that might reasonably be expected or be perceived to cause offense or humiliation.
 Sexual harassment may involve any conduct of a verbal, nonverbal or physical nature, including written and electronic communications, and may occur between persons of the same or different genders.

-The supplier shall adhere to relevant data protection and security laws as well as to respective regulations, in particular with regard to personal data of customers, consumers, employees and shareholders.
-The supplier shall comply with all said requirements when personal data is collected, processed, transmitted or used.
+The supplier shall adhere to relevant data protection and security laws as well as to respective regulations, in particular regarding personal data of customers, consumers, employees and shareholders.
+The supplier shall comply with all said requirements when personal data is collected, processed, transmitted, or used.

 Suppliers shall safeguard and make only appropriate use of confidential information.
 The supplier shall not disclose any information that is not known to the general public.

-The supplier shall comply with all national and international anti-bribery regulations as well as applicable anti-corruption laws, regulations and standards.
-The supplier shall not (either directly or indirectly) offer or promise to provide anything of value to improperly influence an official act or to secure an improper advantage in order to obtain or retain business.
+The supplier shall comply with all national and international anti-bribery regulations as well as applicable anti-corruption laws, regulations, and standards.
+The supplier shall not (either directly or indirectly) offer or promise to provide anything of value to improperly influence an official act or to secure an improper advantage to obtain or retain business.

 The supplier shall comply with all applicable trade and import regulations including sanctions and embargoes that apply to their activities.